-Irons are handy small home appliances that will help smooth out your garments and other fabrics.
-There are hundreds of different brands of irons used for many purposes such as laundry, travel, garment steaming and quilting in the market today.
+Irons are handy small home appliances that help smooth out your garments and other fabrics.
+There are hundreds of different brands of irons used for many purposes, such as laundry, travel, garment steaming and quilting, in the market today.
 This guide will show you how to choose the best iron for your ironing needs.

 Dry vs. Steam Iron

 The main difference between a dry and steam iron is water.
 Dry irons do not have water tanks.
 A dry iron also has a solid soleplate, or base, whereas a steam iron has holes in its soleplate, which allows for the steam to be released.
 Steam irons also have a spray mist function that allows you to spray a gentle mist of water onto the fabric you are ironing.